Lap the lough is an annual cycle event around lough neagh, the largest lake in Ireland and Britain.

 read the event rules and the highway code for cyclists (above) before registering

-Make sure you read and understand the highway code for cyclists and the event rules.
+Make sure you read all the content on this page.
+Make sure you read the highway code for cyclists and the event rules above.
 If you are registering for someone else make sure they have read and understand.

 We process entries using PayPal/Credit/Debit cards.
 Once registered you'll receive a Paypal receipt - and that's all there is to it!
 We'll have all your details on file, come along to the registration area on the morning, find your name, sign and leave at the appointed time.

 If you're registering for someone else please make sure that they've read the rules, they're familiar with the highway code and you give us their name, address and mobile no.